brunorijsman/dske-python/docs/protocol-guide.md

 The PSRD is essentially used for One Time Pad (OTP) encryption, which contributes to the Information Theoretic Security (ITS) of the protocol.

-When the clients or the hubs run low on PSRD, there is an out-of-band mechanism to request and deliver more PSRD.
+When the clients or the hubs run low on PSRD, there is an out-of-band mechanism for the clients to request additional blocks of PSRD from the hubs.

 In the code, each block of PSRD is represented by a `Block` object.
 Each block is uniquely identified by a Universally Unique Identifier (UUID).